Rational points of varieties with ample cotangent bundle over function fields of positive characteristic: Introduction

 Finally, even if the projection $\Sigma\to X$ can be shown to be an isomorphism, ie even if the Kodaira-Spencer class of $X$ vanishes, one cannot conclude that $X$ descends to $k$.
 For example, any smooth proper curve over $K$, which descends to $K^p$, has a vanishing Kodaira-Spencer class.

 Here is how we deal with these issues.
 For the first problem, we replace the non-singular compactification by a N\'eron desingularisation, which is not compact, but suffices for our purposes.
 The second and third issues are dealt with simultaneously.
 We show that after a finite purely inseparable base-change the entire tower of jet schemes becomes trivial, in the following sense: the base-change of the first jet scheme has a section, the base-change of the second jet scheme has a section over the image of the first section, the base-change of the third jet scheme has a section over the image of the second section and so on.
-We show that the trivialisation of the tower of jet schemes is a consequence of a generalisation of a cohomological result of Szpiro and Lewin-M\'en\'egaux (see before Proposition \ref{propn} below), for which we provide a proof.
+We show that the trivialisation of the tower of jet schemes is a consequence of a generalisation of a cohomological result of Szpiro and Lewin-M\'en\'egaux (see before Proposition \ref{propn} below).
+Our proof of this generalisation is not based on the same principle as the result of Szpiro and Lewin-M\'en\'egaux.
 Specializing all this to a closed point $u_0$ of $U$, we obtain a morphism of formal schemes between a constant formal scheme and the completion at $u_0$ of (a suitable model of) $X$.
-Applying Grothendieck's formal GAGA theorem and using the fact that the completion of $U$ at $u_0$ is an excellent discrete valuation ring, we can construct the required morphism $X_{0,K^\sep}\to X_{K^\sep}.$
+Applying Grothendieck's formal GAGA theorem and using the fact that the completion of $U$ at $u_0$ is an excellent discrete valuation ring, we can construct the required morphism ${\mathfrak R}'_{0,K^\sep}\to {\mathfrak R}_{K^\sep}.$ The condition given in the theorem for this morphism to be birational in positive characteristic is a consequence of a result of Langer (see below for detailed references) and of the fact that the minimal slope of $\Omega_X$ must be positive, since $\Omega_X$ is ample.

-The method that we just outlined also allows us to treat the situation where the rational points are not Zariski dense.
+The method that we just outlined also allows us to treat the situation where the rational points are not Zariski dense (ie when $R\not =X$).
 This was (apparently) not accessible before even in characteristic $0$.
+Note that when $R$ is smooth then $R$ will also have an ample cotangent bundle but we do not need to make this assumption here (the fact that the ambient variety $X$ is smooth with ample cotangent bundle suffices).

 Here is the structure of the text.